BOA Constrictor: Squeezing Performance out of GPUs in the Cloud via Budget-Optimal Allocation: Evaluation

-Due to the cost constraints of running our implementation on AWS, we use only a shorter trace for our implementation experiments; this is also the approach followed in prior works (e.g. \cite{qiao2021pollux,subramanya2023sia}).
-The drawback of using a shorter trace is that the scheduler has less time to learn job speedup functions and find good hyperparameter configurations for each job.
+\subhead{Workload and profiling.} To limit the cost of running experiments on AWS, our implementation experiments use the shorter \textbf{workload-1} trace (see Section~\ref{sec:eval:setup}).
+The drawback here is that the scheduler has less time to learn job speedup functions and find good hyperparameter configurations for each job.
+To counteract this effect, we fix the predicted speedup functions and job hyperparameters in each experiment using profiling information gathered offline.

-To counteract this effect, we make two modifications for both policies: (1) We seed the AdaptDL profiling mechanism with job profiles and hyperparameter settings collected and identified during an offline profiling step, and (2) we provide both policies with accurate speedup profiles.
-Hence, our implementation experiments indicate how each policy will perform after running for long enough that the relevant performance models and hyperparameter selection algorithms have converged.
-These two modifications also help us isolate the performance gain that \boa achieves by improving {\em scheduling}.
-We note that these two modifications apply only to the implementation experiments and not to the large-scale simulations.
-Moreover, \boa benefits less from the perfect speedup information than the competitor policies (see Figure~\ref{fig:sim:perfect}).
+Hence, our implementation experiments indicate how each policy performs after running for long enough that the relevant performance models and hyperparameter selection algorithms have converged.
+These modifications help to isolate the performance gain that \boa achieves by improving scheduling.
+While this simplification benefits Pollux significantly, \boa is largely insensitive to errors in the predicted speedup function (see Figure~\ref{fig:sim:perfect}).